xr0-org/blog/design/loop-verification.md

 # Loop verification

+## Definition

+By _undefined behaviour_ or _UB_ is usually meant anything classified as such in the C Standard.
+In this article we will use the term in a more restricted sense, referring to violations of any of the safety semantics that Xr0 is currently concerned with, such as reading uninitialised memory, dereferencing of pointers not pointing at valid blocks and invalid frees like double frees.
+We also include in this term memory leaks, which are not technically UB according to the Standard.
+However, we exclude anything that Xr0 is not yet verifying, like the absence of all kind of buffer overflows.

+## Overview

 The two main questions in connection with a loop (or any other construct) are

-1. Does it violate any of the safety semantics we are verifying?
+1. Does it contain any UB?

-2. How does its execution (as a net effect) affect the safety properties of the state?
+2. What is its net effect on the state?

 So we want to verify that the loop itself is safe, and then track its impact of the state.
 As an example of the former, if the loop body calls free on some